-As in any great art town, chance encounters are woven into the fabric of Boulder.
+As in any great art town, chance encounters are woven into the fabric of Boulder, which was recently lauded as having the eighth most vibrant arts community in the country.
 Around every corner is something creative to spark your imagination.
 Here are a dozen ways you'll find art as you go about experiencing Boulder.

 Now for something completely different...attend a performance of the Boulder Laptop Orchestra (BLOrk) on the CU campus.

 Look for curated collections in unexpected spots such as bagel shops (Moe’s Bagels), coffee shops (Laughing Goat, Alpine Modern, OZO Coffee) and restaurants.
 The Sink is a landmark restaurant whose interior is covered in graffiti, from ceiling to floor.
 Spot President Obama’s and Robert Redford’s signatures — and lots of caricatures.

 Artistry, innovation and experimentation are prized in the kitchens of Boulder’s restaurants.
 There's the lobster ramen at Chimera, curry-filled tacos at Roxie's Tacos, Osaka's unique burger (a twist on the Japanese okonomiyaki pancake) and so many more creative dishes to discover.
 You’ll find the same kind of spirit in our breweries, distilleries, cideries and wineries, too.
 Out of Bounds Stout or Wildflower Pale Ale, anyone?

 The National Center for Atmospheric Research (NCAR) buildings were designed by architect I.M.
 Pei, who also designed the pyramids at the Louvre.
 NCAR welcomes visitors and is also the location of a trailhead for several hikes heading into the foothills.